 The success of your company hinges on how well your product does in the market, and it’s not your development partner alone who needs to ensure that.

 The right approach would follow Agile Development Methodology which focuses on dividing your project into small, manageable phases so that you don’t rush toward product release, and get enough time to conduct thorough testing after each phase.
-It also promotes collaboration among stakeholders, developers, project managers, and quality assurance.
+It also promotes an among stakeholders, developers, project managers, and quality assurance.

 In most cases, the above factors make a difference between a great and an average software product development process and eventually, the product.
 You need to understand that there has been a huge transformation in both technology realm and user behavior.
 Therefore, we need to innovate constantly and find the best solutions relevant to the current market conditions, rather than treading on the beaten path.